Acme Motor Car Co. (1903-1911)

 |Acme car showing the "Acme" radiator script (c1905) tom|

-The logo changed to "The Acme" from about 1906 and continued to be used until early 1908 on some Acme models, see examples below.
+The logo changed to "The Acme" later in 1906 and continued to be used until early 1908 on some Acme models, see examples below.

 The original photo of an Acme car with a brass "The Acme" radiator script shown below has the annotation "ca 1906" on the back of the photo: